 Risks associated with carbon nanotubes

-By the AVICENN team – Last added March 2022
+By the AVICENN team – Last added March 2025

-A look back at previous episodes:
+A look back at previous episodes

-In May 2014, the French Health Security Agency (ANSES) had recommended a classification of carbon nanotubes as hazardous substances so that measures could be put in place to restrict their use or even ban their use in certain consumer applications.
+In May 2014, the French Health Security Agency (ANSES) recommended a classification of carbon nanotubes as hazardous substances so that measures could be put in place to restrict their use or even ban their use in certain consumer applications.

-In 2021, carbon nanotubes have been identified as one of the four most risky categories of nanomaterials by a team from University College Dublin8Cf.
+In 2021, carbon nanotubes have been identified as one of the four most risky categories of nanomaterials by a team from University College Dublin10Cf.
 A semiquantitative risk ranking of potential human exposure to engineered nanoparticles (ENPs) in Europe, Li, Y and Cummins, E, Science of the Total Environment, 778, July 2021.

 Explore the bibliography below to learn more.